make-all/tuya-local/.github/ISSUE_TEMPLATE/new-device.md

 # Log Message

 <!--
-Please paste the message from HA log that shows the **DPS** returned from the device.
+Please paste the message from HA log (Settings / System / Logs) that shows the DPS returned from the device.
 -->

 # Information about DPS mappings